utep-cs-systems-courses/video-player-tpmccrary/README.md

 This program was developed using X410 (X Server 4 Windows 10), however, it is paid.
 A good free alternative is Xming.

 ## Connecting WSL to the X Server
-WSL will not know what display set, so we set it in the terminal.
+WSL will not have a display set, so we set it in the terminal.

 Note: This will have to be done everytime the WSL terminal instance is closed.
 1. Launch X410 (or preferred X server for Windows).